Eloy Jiménez Preview, Player Props: White Sox vs. Royals

 - The Royals rank 24th in baseball in home runs surrendered (188 total, 1.3 per game).

-- In his last time out on Tuesday, the right-hander tossed five innings against the Chicago White Sox, allowing six earned runs while surrendering nine hits.
+- His most recent time out came on Tuesday against the Chicago White Sox, when the righty threw five innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.